On April 2, 2011, in Wankhede Stadium, Mumbai – India, was chasing down a total of 274 against Sri Lanka in the world cup final.

 However, there is also one crucial factor that we consider to understand the environment of the place we’re visiting.

 Everyone knows Switzerland is a cold place, and to enjoy spending time there.
-You’ve to mentally prepare well to tackle that place’s coldness.
+You’ve to prepare well to tackle that place’s coldness mentally.
 We pack the best jerkins/wearables.
 We keep it handy to wear it and navigate the environment happily once we’re there.

 But, in trading, traders don’t understand the environment in which they are participating.
 And feel lost in an environment where they don’t know what to do.
 And this leads to taking the wrong action, which ends up in losses.